Menu

 It was not until 2001, five years after the event, that I received from the TIO, through FOI, a copy of a letter dated 13 February 1996, written by John Rundell of the Technical Resource Unit to Mr Pinnock (TIO), which sheds some light upon the fate of my complaint to the Institute of Arbitrators.
 This is the story of the second serious attempt to discredit me.

-In the letter, Mr Rundell acknowledges that the FHCA financial report was incomplete (‘… the final report did not cover all material and working notes’ but he then goes on to make an astonishing assertion that the Victoria Police Brighton CIB was about to question me in relation to criminal damages to his property.
+In the letter, Mr Rundell acknowledges that the FHCA financial report was incomplete (‘… the final report did not cover all material and working notes’7), but he then goes on to make an astonishing assertion that the Victoria Police Brighton CIB was about to question me in relation to criminal damages to his property.

 In fact, the Victoria Police Brighton CIB never considered me a suspect in relation to any crime, and letters held by the TIO’s office confirm this.
 Nonetheless, John Rundell’s letter to the TIO implied that I was about to be charged for criminal damage.
-What is more, those false allegations were then sent on to a third party, Dr Hughes (the arbitrator), who then attached a copy of the letter in his response Mr Laurie James, President of the Institute of Arbitrators Australia, who was investigating my complaints.
+What is more, those false allegations were then sent on to a third party, Dr Hughes (the arbitrator), who then attached a copy of the letter in his response8 to Mr Laurie James, President of the Institute of Arbitrators Australia, who was investigating my complaints.

 At the very least this constitutes massive defamation of character.
 And it very likely prejudiced Mr James against my case.
 Of course, I had no idea of the existence of this letter at the time.
 Over the years since I became aware of this defamation I have made continuous complaints to the TIO and relevant government ministers.
 None of this has resulted in any apology or retraction, but that should not surprise the reader.